Turbulent scaling law in Ogata K\=orin's Red and White Plum Blossoms: Concluding discussion

 \subsection{Why consistent?}

-The last question would be why and how K\=orin created the flowing water pattern, or \textit{suiryu moy\=o} in Japanese, resulting in approximately the same intermittent scaling law of the passive scalar turbulence.
+The last question would be why and how K\=orin created the flowing water pattern, or \textit{suiryu moy\=o} in Japanese, and the bark of the plum-tree trunk, resulting in approximately the same intermittent scaling law of the passive scalar turbulence.

 Now let us go back to \textit{The Starry Night} that has the similar quantitative consistency with the real passive scalar turbulence\cite{ma24}.
 In Ref.~\onlinecite{ma24}, it was argued that van Gogh's very careful observation as a master of the post-impressionism led to the reproduction of the natural phenomenon.
 Furthermore the Batchelor scaling found in \textit{The Starry Night} at the small scales was ascribed to the painting materials having a high Schmidt number\cite{ma24}.
 For \textit{The Great Wave off Kanagawa}, it was also concluded that Hokusai's talent as an observer enabled him to capture and reproduce the physics of the waves \cite{dudley13}.